-the bead lifting tool may encounter resistance or come under load.
+The bead lifting tool may encounter resistance or come under load at times during the mount and demount procedures.
 Keep one hand firmly on the tool to avoid possible tool disconnect.
 Use the reversing feature to back out of jam ups.